Intro

 How is it different from submodules?

-Where git submodules are multiple, independant repos, referencing each other with SHAs, Josh supports the monorepo approach.
+Where git submodules are multiple, independent repos, referencing each other with SHAs, Josh supports the monorepo approach.
 All of the code is in one single repo which can easily be kept in sync, and Josh provides any sub folder (or in the case of workspaces, more complicated recombination of folders) as their own git repository.
 These repos are transparently synchronised both ways with the main monorepo.
 Josh can thus do more than submodules can, and is easier and faster to use.

-, is way too slow for everyday use, even on medium sized repos.
+The basic idea behind Josh is quite similar to git subtree.
+However git subtree, just like git filter-branch, is way too slow for everyday use, even on medium sized repos.

-can only achieve acceptable performance when squashing commits and therefore losing history.
+git subtree can only achieve acceptable performance when squashing commits and therefore losing history.
 One core part of Josh is essentially a much faster implementation

-which has been specifically optimized for being run frequently inside the same repository.
+of git subtree split which has been specifically optimized for being run frequently inside the same repository.

-enable very fast rewriting of Git history and thus can in simple cases be used
+Both josh-filter as well as git filter-repo enable very fast rewriting of Git history and thus can in simple cases be used

 for the same purpose.

-Which one is right in more advanced use cases depends on your goals: git filter-repo
+Which one is right in more advanced use cases depends on your goals: git filter-repo offers more flexibility and options

 on what kind of filtering it supports, like rewriting commit messages or even plugging arbitrary scripts into the filtering.